This event takes place May 22 - 24

 This event is open to everyone.

-Live interpretation will be provided during the teachings in Chinese, French, German, Portuguese, Russian, and Spanish.
+Live interpretation will be provided during the teachings in Chinese, French, German, Japanese, Portuguese, Russian, and Spanish.
 Recordings of these sessions will also be available in these languages.

 At a deeper level, the emotional object, the emotion itself, and everything manifests as empty luminosity.
 An empty house has nothing to lose, and the thief has nothing to gain.